algosup/2024-2025-project-4-web-fpga-team-5/documents/qualityAssurance/defectManagementProcess.md

 **Open → In Progress → Resolved → Closed**<br>
 If a defect fails verification: **Resolved → Reopened → In Progress**

-## 8. Defect Reporting and Metrics
+## 8. Defect Reporting And Metrics

 ### 8.1 Objective